 Depending on your pace, the full JMT can take anything from 10 to 30 days to complete.
 Hikers can start at the Northern Terminus heading Southbound (starting in Yosemite and ending at Mt Whitney), or the Southern Terminus heading Northbound (starting at Mt Whitney and ending in Yosemite).
 The permit system differs depending on which direction and trailhead you choose.
 Regardless of your starting point, completing the JMT is on virtually every backpacker’s bucket list and it’s an experience that will stay with you forever.

 For most backpackers, the best time to hike the John Muir Trail falls between July and September due to snowfall during other parts of the year.
 It is possible that June and October will also be mostly free of snow, but it all depends on the snowfall in California during a given year (which varies widely).
-While a permit is required year-round to hike the JMT, permits for late fall, winter and early spring dates are less competitive, but fall within mountaineering season and the trail should not be attempted unless extensive winter backcountry experience has been acquired.
+While a permit is required year-round to hike the JMT, permits for late fall, winter and early spring dates are less competitive, but fall within mountaineering season and should not be attempted unless extensive winter backcountry experience has been acquired.
 Many of the typical re-supply points are also closed during winter, creating an added logistical challenge.